Along with our own patient information resources, which you can find here, we also use publications from a number of other organisations.

-Resources from Royal Free Children and Young People physiotherapy team
+Resources from Royal Free children and young people physiotherapy team

 Resources from the Association of Paediatric Chartered Physiotherapists

-APCP has produced a number of information leaflets on a range of conditions and topics commonly referred to children’s physiotherapist for advice and support.
-The leaflets have been written by qualified paediatric physiotherapists after an initial review of literature and where there is a lack of evidence, a consensus of expert opinion is agreed, correct at time of publication.
+APCP has produced a number of information leaflets on a range of conditions and topics commonly referred to children's physiotherapy for advice and support.
+The leaflets have been written by qualified paediatric physiotherapists after an initial review of literature and where there is a lack of evidence, a consensus of expert opinion is agreed, correct at the time of publication.

 These leaflets are freely available and intended for distribution to parents and carers.
-APCP is therefore happy for any physiotherapist or other healthcare professional / healthcare organisation to download and print these leaflets for distribution in clinical practice.
+APCP is therefore happy for any physiotherapist or other healthcare professional or organisation to download and print these leaflets for distribution in clinical practice.
 APCP also allows uploading of these leaflets to other website servers to facilitate distribution to families.

 Other websites offering specialist support and information

-Provides support and advice for children and young people with Duchenne muscular dystrophy (DMD)
+Provides support and advice for children and young people with Duchenne Muscular Dystrophy (DMD).

-A charity for babies born prematurely or sick
+A charity for babies born prematurely or sick.

 Brittle Bone Society

-Supporting people with osteogenesis imperfecta
+Supporting people with osteogenesis imperfecta.

 CanChild is a research and educational centre that provides evidence-based information to improve the lives of disabled children and young people and their families.